w13gehts/w13gehts/README.md

 😄 Hey, I'm Juliana from Brazil.
 I'm a formed Game Designer that used to work as social media in a PR agency focused on Games and Esports.
 I got some SEO and Digital Marketing skills because of it.
-Now I work as Junior IT Management Analyst at Itaú Unibanco.
+Now I work as Junior IT Management Analyst.

 ⚡ Fun Fact:
 I consider myself an artist and I never thought I could work with coding someday.
 It all started when I had to deal with WordPress at my last job, after a while I noticed that some of the problems I was facing could be easily solved with coding.
 Then I decided to study coding just for fun (aka to feel like I could be able to have some logical reasoning).